 What does your child know how to do very well?
 Ask them to write a tutorial, teaching you (or another child) how to do it.

 This type of writing is different than creative writing, and it’s an important skill.
-Being able to explain things in writing can help your child share their ideas clearly.
+Explaining things in writing can help your child share their ideas.

 You can have them brainstorm tutorials to write.
 Here are a few ideas for a starting point.
 How to: